jankaszel/hyperwell-thesis/chapters/related-work.md

 Certain primitives known from highly efficient enterprise systems are applied to P2P systems,

 > A log is perhaps the simplest possible storage abstraction.
-It is an append-only, totally-ordered sequence of records ordered by time. [@kreps2013]
+It is an append-only, totally-ordered sequence of records ordered by time.

-_TODO:_ Append-only logs [@kreps2013].
+>

-Issues commonly arise when two actors change the same property on a piece of data: If two people were to edit a paragraph of text collaboratively in the same shared document, and they edited the same word at the same time before synchronizing, this situation would cause a conflict.
-A centralized authority can occasionally solve such conflicts by applying particular sets of rules for conflict resolution, but distributing authority over a data structure ... .
-For use in such environments were changes and conflicts can occur frequently, Conflict-free Replicated Data Types (CRDTs) can be used.
-They have been documented by [@shapiro2011] and first emerged from large-scale distributed databases, but CRDTs are flexible and can be applied to a variety of circumstances, such as distributed collaborative systems.
-CRDTs consist of these components: ... .
-As CRDTs gained popularity among developers for building apps with offline capabilities among other features, implementations for various platforms and programming environments emerged[^crdt-website].
+> — @kreps2013

-\citeauthor{kleppmann2017} applied the methodologies of CRDTs to JSON data structures. ... .
-With web technologies becoming increasingly popular among web and application developers alike, being able to use CRDT capabilities on JSON data facilitates better real-time synchronization.
-With local-first applications, \citeauthor{kleppmann2019} provide a curation of features that can be leveraged to realize state-of-the-art, offline-capable applications.
-I will discuss these kinds of applications in @sec:related:local-first.
+‘The Log’—or more precisely, the append-only log—is a list-based data structure that exclusively allows the addition of entries but no other mutations [@kreps2013].
+Popularized by stream processing frameworks like Apache Kafka[^apache-kafka] and Apache Samza[^apache-samza], as well replication in databases cluster, append-only logs treat the current state of a database as a chronological sequence of changes rather than a definite state.
+A fundamental property of append-only logs is their distribution: Entries of a log reference to each other via their content-addressing hashes, and thus, if an actor of a distributed systems mutates a prior entry, all following hashes will change and the log will break. _TODO:_ Elaborate more?

 _TODO:_ Distributed Hash Tables (DHTs) [@maymounkov2002].